 How to get to Hoi An

 Most people travelling in Vietnam go from top to bottom or vice versa.
-Unless you’re taking a direct flight to Danang just north of Hoi An, you’ll probably head to Hoi An from Hoh Chi Minh City, Nha Trang, or Dalat in the south; or Hanoi, Dong Hoi, or Hue in the north.
+If you fly into Danang, here’s how to get from Danang Airport to Hoi An to get from Danang airport to Hoi An.
+Otherwise, you’ll probably head to Hoi An from Hoh Chi Minh City, Nha Trang, or Dalat in the south; or Hanoi, Dong Hoi, or Hue in the north.
 There are a variety of modes of transport you can use for these journeys including bus, train, taxi, motorcycle, or a combination.
 Private tours are also available which include stops at other key sights en-route.
 I didn’t do much research into the details of the various options as I had my heart set on doing the Hai Van Pass.
 I did, however, find two good websites you can book train and bus tickets from, Baolau or 12Go Asia.Of course, you can also arrange transport from your accommodation or from one of the many travel agencies in the main towns and cities in Vietnam.

 There are many agencies offering Hai Van Pass Tours or Top Gear Tour as many have dubbed it after the Top Gear episode about that route.
 Most offer guided tours where you ride the motorcycle yourself and follow a guide, or where you ride pillion with a driver/ guide.
 I had no choice but to opt for the latter as I don’t ride motorcycles.
 Choosing who to do the tour with is a bit of a minefield as there are so many out there.
 Obviously, my priority as it will be for many others wasn’t so much the price, but the safety.
 I narrowed it down to a few tour agencies with great reviews and finally decided to go with MotorVina Travel, based in Hue.